 Well, Satan is a counterfeit and an opposing enemy.
 So, he has come up with his own triple threat in an attempt to dismantle your victory and steal your peace.
 Just like faith, hope and love, they work together only to achieve the opposite of peace.
 What’s worse, is that the world not only justifies them, but often encourages us to engage in them.
 You may even think they’re a normal part of life.
 What is Satan’s triple threat?
 Doubt, worry and fear.

 God never intended for doubt, worry or fear to be part of our lives.
 Along with the torment they bring emotionally, they affect us physically as well.
-In fact, Dr. Caroline Leaf says worry affects your concentration during the day and your sleep at night, and can even make you ill.
+In fact, according to science, worry affects your concentration during the day and your sleep at night, and can even make you ill.
 That’s not God’s plan!

 You see, true peace doesn’t come from the absence of trouble; it comes from the presence of God.
 That means you can live in the peace of God even when you have serious trouble because your peace doesn’t have anything to do with circumstances.
 When you live in that kind of peace, your circumstances will automatically get in line.